rhinstaller/anaconda/docs/commit-log.rst

 following are rules to follow when committing a change to the git repo:

 1) The first line of the commit message should be a short summary of the change in the patch.
+If the alterations pertain to a specific UI deliverable in Anaconda, begin the line with the lowercase name - gui, webui, tui.
 We also place (#BUGNUMBER) at the end of this line to indicate the bugzilla.redhat.com bug number addressed in this patch.
 The bug number is optional since there may be no bug number, but if you have one you are addressing, please include it on the summary line.
 Lastly, the summary lines need to be short.
 Ideally less than 75 characters, but certainly not longer than 80.

    Here are acceptable first lines for git commit messages::

-       Check partition and filesystem type on upgrade (#123456) Fix bootloader configuration setup on ppc64 (#987654) Introduce a new screen for setting your preferred email client
+       Check partition and filesystem type on upgrade (#123456) Fix bootloader configuration setup on ppc64 (#987654)
+       webui: Introduce a new screen for setting your preferred email client

    The last one would be a new feature that we didn't have a bug number for.